Hospitality and Tourism Management

 The curriculum is flexible, allowing students to pursue specific areas of emphasis.
-Recommended areas include hospitality operations, global tourism experiences, restaurant and food management, meetings and events, and club and resort management.
+Recommended areas include hospitality operations, global tourism destination experiences, restaurant and food management, meetings and events, and club and resort management.

 The department offers a variety of international programs to give students an enhanced understanding of cultural diversity, experience in international business methods, and practical understanding of hotel and restaurant management in other countries.

 Through industry scholarships and internal fundraising activities, students have been able to attend state and national hotel and restaurant association meetings and to network with prospective employers.

 The hospitality education’s honor society invites eligible students to become members in their junior year.
 The society undertakes service projects and promotes academic excellence in hospitality education.